wangmagg/bmi212-defend/README.md

   - `aim3_subscore_similarity.Rmd`: Code to compute target similarity subscore.
 Author: MW
   - `aim3_subscore_prr.Rmd`: Code to compute average PRR.
 Author: MW
   - `aim3_aggscore.Rmd`: Code to compute weighted sum of subscores and produce aggregate score for each candidate.
 Author: MW
+  - ** All of Us EHR validation scripts can be provided upon request (adigoyal@stanford.edu) Author: AG **
 * Data: Processed data sets used in analyses (all are derived from publicly available data)
   - `diff_exp_output/`: Output of differential expression analyses
   - `gspa_output/`: Output of GSPA analyses
   - `rnk_files/`: .rnk files used for queries
   - `score_output/`: Output from scoring (both subscores and aggregate scores)
+  - EHR data provided by All of Us
 * `renv/`: RProject files for R environment
 * `renv.lock`: Lock file for R environment
 * `.gitignore`